HTTPArchive/almanac.httparchive.org/src/content/en/2020/mobile-web.md

 Consider the following examples from [5 lessons Eastpak learned from its mobile audience](https://www.thinkwithgoogle.com/intl/en-154/marketing-strategies/app-and-mobile/5-lessons-eastpak-learned-its-mobile-audience/):

 {{ figure_markup(
+  image="eastpak-20-ctr.png",
+  caption='Eastpak improving the color contrast of their main call to action lead to a 20% increase in click through rate.<br>(Source: <a href="https://www.thinkwithgoogle.com/intl/en-154/marketing-strategies/app-and-mobile/5-lessons-eastpak-learned-its-mobile-audience/">https://www.thinkwithgoogle.com/intl/en-154/marketing-strategies/app-and-mobile/5-lessons-eastpak-learned-its-mobile-audience/</a>)', description="An image showing how Eastpak increased their click through rate by 20% by improving the color contrast of their main call to action button", width=1094, height=1122
+  )
+}}

+Here, a simple change from a button that’s hard to see, to a button with contrasting colors, improved click through rate on the main call to action by 20%.

+{{ figure_markup(
   image="eastpak-12-ctr.png",
-  caption='Eastpak improving their color contrast lead to an increase of 12% in their conversion rate.<br>(Source: <a href="https://www.thinkwithgoogle.com/intl/en-154/marketing-strategies/app-and-mobile/5-lessons-eastpak-learned-its-mobile-audience/">https://www.thinkwithgoogle.com/intl/en-154/marketing-strategies/app-and-mobile/5-lessons-eastpak-learned-its-mobile-audience/</a>)', description="An image showing how Eastpak increased their conversion rate by 12% by improving the color contrast of their call to action buttons", width=1166, height=1102
+  caption='Eastpak improving the color contrast of their checkout button lead to a 12% increase in conversion rate.<br>(Source: <a href="https://www.thinkwithgoogle.com/intl/en-154/marketing-strategies/app-and-mobile/5-lessons-eastpak-learned-its-mobile-audience/">https://www.thinkwithgoogle.com/intl/en-154/marketing-strategies/app-and-mobile/5-lessons-eastpak-learned-its-mobile-audience/</a>)', description="An image showing how Eastpak increased their conversion rate by 12% by improving the color contrast of their checkout button", width=1166, height=1102
   )